LA VIDA ADIRONDACK EXPEDITIONS

 Solo

-The solo is a one day period at the end of the trip that is free from distractions, worry, and responsibilities—a chance for group members to think, pray, fast, read their Bible, write in their journal, and plan future goals without life’s usual interruptions.
+The solo is a one day period at the end of the trip that is free from distractions, worry, and responsibilities—a chance for you to think, pray, fast, read your Bible, write in your journal, and plan future goals without life’s usual interruptions.
 Participants are regularly checked on throughout the course of the solo by the trip leaders.
+Although intimidating for many, this part of the trip is what campers have said impacted them the most.

 Celebration